Cris-Mur/BasicAPI/README.md

 npm run start
 ```
 ### Environment

-Primarily, this app can be configured using an environment file to adjust settings such as the behavior of the logger or server settings.
-For example, the JSON parser can be configured using environment variables.
+Mainly we wanted that this application can be configured using the environment variables, cause we feel set some var using a file is more comfortable than modifying the source code to able or disable features.

+To setup the application behavior for example, change which request parser the application can use, change his settings, or set another features, we recommend use the example file to start.

 ```Env
 ### NODE SPACE